ogmini/ogmini.github.io/_posts/2025-4-14-David Cowen Sunday Funday Browser Password Extraction.md

 title: David Cowen Sunday Funday Challenge - Browser Password Extraction Evidence
 author: 'ogmini'
 tags:
- - sunday-funday
+ - Sunday-Funday
- - challenge
+ - Challenge
 ---

 Another week, another David Cowen Sunday Funday challenge posted at his [blog](https://www.hecfblog.com/2025/04/daily-blog-807-sunday-funday-41325.html) and it is about looking for artifacts left behind by browser password extraction programs such as WebBrowserPassView.

 Can I defend my streak?
 I'm not in this to win anything.
 These challenges provide a good way to focus on different areas and work on methodology.
 I'm really hoping for others to participate as I feel I can learn a lot more from their writeups.

 ## Challenge